aar0u/quick-hub/backend-node/README.md

-# Temp-Pad
+# Quick Hub

-Temp-Pad is a web application designed for quick content and file sharing between computers and phones within a home environment.
+Quick Hub is a web application designed for quick content and file sharing between computers and phones within a home environment.

 ## Installation